kionsoftware/kion-cli/README.md

 --disable-cache                        Disable the use of cache for Kion CLI.

+--profile PROFILE                      Use the specified PROFILE from the Kion CLI
+                                       configuration file.
+If no profile is specified the default will be used.

 --help, -h                             Print usage text.

 --version, -v                          Print the Kion CLI version.